 - Address 〒071-0526 北海道空知郡上富良野町東6線北16号／16, Higashi6-senkita, Kamifurano-cho Sorachi-gun, Hokkaido, 071-0526, Japan

 - Phone Number 0167-39-3939

-4. Hinode Lavender Field - Viewing the Fields Below from the Observation Deck!
+4. Hinode Lavender Field: Breathtaking Views From the Observation Deck!

 To reach the observation deck from the parking lot, walk up hill and use the steps surrounded by lavender.
 The view from the observation deck is worth the walk!

 Just below the observation deck is the white monument Bell of Love (Ai no Kane), which is popular with couples and young ladies.